NickSandaradura/KPI_Arrow-PowerBi/README.md

-Dokumentation zur Erstellung der KPI-Indikator Pfeilen in PowerBI Diese Anleitung beschreibt die Erstellung und Visualisierung von KPI-Indikator Pfeilen in PowerBI.
-Wir verwenden dazu die Messwerte "Arrow-Up" und "Arrow-Down" und visualisieren das Ergebnis mit dem Visual "Image Pro by Cloud Scope".
+Documentation for Creating KPI Indicator Arrows in PowerBI This guide describes how to create and visualize KPI indicator arrows in PowerBI.
+We will use the measures "Arrow-Up" and "Arrow-Down" and visualize the result using the "Image Pro by Cloud Scope" visual.

-1. Erstellung des Messwerts "Arrow-UP"
+1. Creating the "Arrow-UP" Measure
-Erstellen Sie einen neuen Messwert mit dem Namen "Arrow-UP".
-Dieser Messwert sollte den Pfad oder die URL zu einem Bild des aufwärts zeigenden Pfeils enthalten.
+Create a new measure named "Arrow-UP".
+This measure should contain the path or URL to an image of the upward-pointing arrow.

 dax
 Code kopieren
-Arrow-UP = "URL_ZU_IHREM_AUFWÄRTS_PFEIL_BILD"
+Arrow-UP = "URL_TO_YOUR_UPWARD_ARROW_IMAGE"
-2. Erstellung des Messwerts "Arrow-Down"
+2. Creating the "Arrow-Down" Measure
-Erstellen Sie einen neuen Messwert mit dem Namen "Arrow-Down".
-Dieser Messwert sollte den Pfad oder die URL zu einem Bild des abwärts zeigenden Pfeils enthalten.
+Create a new measure named "Arrow-Down".
+This measure should contain the path or URL to an image of the downward-pointing arrow.

 dax
 Code kopieren
-Arrow-Down = "URL_ZU_IHREM_ABWÄRTS_PFEIL_BILD"
+Arrow-Down = "URL_TO_YOUR_DOWNWARD_ARROW_IMAGE"
-3. Erstellung des Messwerts "KPI"
+3. Creating the "KPI" Measure
-Erstellen Sie einen neuen Messwert mit dem Namen "KPI".
-Dieser Messwert vergleicht die Werte von Value1 und Value2 und verwendet den entsprechenden Pfeil.
+Create a new measure named "KPI".
+This measure compares the values of Value1 and Value2 and uses the appropriate arrow.

 dax
 Code kopieren